BhoomikaLohana/Python-SQL-Ecommerce-Analysis/README.md

-# Target eCommerce Data Analysis
+# Target Ecommerce Data Analysis

 ## Project Overview
 This project focuses on analyzing target eCommerce data using SQL queries integrated into Python.